In this article, you will learn about the importance of hip mobility and look at some simple hip stretches for seniors and the elderly.

 The following routine is best done several times a week.
 Before bed for example, because it helps you relax.
 You can do it daily in the beginning to improve mobility faster and once your mobility is good, you can do them for three nights week for example.

 Hip flexor stretch for seniors

-Many seniors have problems with stretching the hip flexors with the typical “couch stretch” where you lift your foot on a couch or a chair behind you and lunge forward with the other leg.
-This position requires quite a bit of mobility and strength just get in to position.
-If you lack either, you risk falling, pulling a groin or simple failing to stretch the correct muscle.
+Many seniors have problems with stretching their hip flexors.
+In the typical “couch stretch” where you lift your foot on a couch or a chair behind you and lunge forward with the other leg.
+This position requires quite a bit of mobility and strength just to get into position.
+If you lack either, you risk falling, pulling a groin, or simply failing to stretch the correct muscle.

-This simple hip flexor stretch is done sitting on a chair and is perfect for older people because of the added support.
-You sit on the edge of the seat sideways and simply bring your other foot behind your mid line you so that your hip is fully extended.
+You can do this simple hip flexor stretch sitting on a chair and is perfect for older people because of the added support.
+You sit on the edge of the seat sideways.
+Then bring your other foot behind your midline, so that your hip is fully extended.

 Focus on keeping a neutral back.
 Don’t arch your lower back or slouch over.
 Bring the leg as far as comfortable with a good stretch.
 Never force the stretch.

 Here’s a great example of the exercise by Yoga Vista (aka YogaJP) (YouTube embed.
 Content not owned or created by ElderStrength.com).

 Typically hamstrings are stretched either one leg at a time by raising them on a chair or a table with a straight or slightly bent knee or simultaneously sitting on the floor, bending forwards with straight knees.
 Just like with the couch stretch, this requires enough mobility and balance to be performed safely and can prove to be too challenging for some older people.

 These simple hamstring stretches are done sitting on a bench and require less balance and strength to perform.
 The important thing with hamstring stretches is to bend from the hips, not from the lower back.
 It’s very easy to miss this, so pay very close attention to your back.